sachsy/hacks-n-notes/shell/tmux.md

 #### Pros

+- Helps to split screens
-- Can be helpful to split screens and add tabs to your terminal.
+- Helps to add tabs

 #### Cons
 - The shortcuts feel EMACS-ish